 Despite being a brawler, surfer, and all-around badass, Paul wanted to be a Christian missionary.
 Following graduation from high school, Paul enrolled in a local junior college.
 However, before he had completed the first semester, he was drafted into the military.
 In his own words, after reporting to the Army,

 “I specifically asked to be sent to the Marine Corps because I wanted to be the best.”

 After completing boot camp at MCRD San Diego, Paul was sent to Vietnam as a MOS 0848 (Field Artillery Operations Chief) private.
 But due to his proficiency in math and honesty (he read his Bible daily and did not party with other Marines), the command promptly promoted Paul to field artillery sergeant.
 According to his many meritorious masts, Paul demonstrated consistent intelligence, commitment, responsibility, and high standards.

 - Tours of Duty and Units.

 During his first tour, he saw almost non-stop combat in many of the Marine’s most forward and contested positions from 1967-1969.
-He was stationed at Camp Carroll, near the DMZ.
+He was stationed at Camp Carroll near the DMZ.
 He also battled at Da Nang, Gio Linh, Rock Pile, DMZ, Con Thien, and Camlo.
-Due to so many losses, Paul was thrown into the line as a Forward Observer alongside Force Reconnaissance Marines and regular infantry units.
+Due to many losses, Paul was thrown into the line as a Forward Observer alongside Force Reconnaissance Marines and regular infantry units.